Milan Nedić: Legacy and controversy

-According to historian and President of the Jewish community in Belgrade, Jaša Almuli, one of the major reasons behind the killing of 11,000 Jews in Serbia by Germans was through reprisals for resistance against Germans in occupied Serbia and that Jews were killed for the same reasons as Serbs: to fulfill Hitler's quota towards Serbs and Serbia: for a wounded soldier to kill 50 and for a dead German soldier to kill 100 people.
-For that reason, together with Serbs and Gypsies, about 5,000 Jews were shot.
-German SS General Harald Turner was the main culprit behind the shooting of Jews in occupied Serbia.
+According to Jaša Almuli, historian and former President of the Jewish community in Belgrade, a major factor in the killing of the 11,000 Jews in Serbia was the German policy of reprisals against resistance, enforced by German SS General Harald Turner.
+Almuli states that Jews were killed for the same reason as Serbs and Roma: to fulfill Adolf Hitler's established quota for reprisal against resistance.
+5,000 Jews were shot under this reprisal policy.

-According to Philip J. Cohen, in Nedić's Serbia about 15,000 Jews perished or 94% of Serbian Jews.
-According to Jelena Subotić, 27,000 Jews out of 33,500 in pre-occupied Serbia were killed in the Holocaust, and another 1,000 from central Europe, mostly from Czechoslovakia and Austria.
-Of the approximately 17,000 Jews who resided in German-occupied Serbia, 82% of them were killed early on, including 11,000 Belgrade Jews.
+According to Philip J. Cohen, under Nedić's regime about 94% of Serbian Jews—around 15,000 according to Cohen's research—perished.
+According to Jelena Subotić, 27,000 Jews out of 33,500 in pre-occupied Serbia were killed in the Holocaust in German-occupied Serbia, and another 1,000 from central Europe, mostly from Czechoslovakia and Austria.
+Subotić concludes that of the approximately 17,000 Jews who lived in German-occupied Serbia, 82% of them were killed early on, including 11,000 Belgrade Jews.

 During the COVID-19 pandemics in 2020, school classes were presented on the Radio Television of Serbia.
-One lecture for eighth grade students caught attention of the Serbian public.
-The teacher spoke positively about Milan Nedić and his role in WWII, even though such opinions are not based on the official textbook for the 8th grade.
-Dubravka Stojanović commented on this lecture and emphasized that the games played with fascism and anti-fascism when it comes to "basic good and evil" brought the society into complete disorientation.
-She also pointed out that she often warned about the problems of revisionist history and rehabilitation of collaborators from WWII in history textbooks.
+In one 8th-grade history lecture, a teacher spoke positively about Milan Nedić and his role in WWII; such statements were not based on the official history textbooks.

+Historian Dubravka Stojanović commented on the lecture, stressing that the public's "games played with fascism and anti-fascism" regarding fundamental moral questions of "good and evil" have led society into a state of confusion.
+She noted problems of historical revisionism and the political rehabilitation of World War II collaborators in Serbian history textbooks.